hank-ai/darknet/README.md

 * select `Desktop Development With C++`
 * click on `Modify` in the bottom-right corner, and then click on `Yes`

+> [!IMPORTANT]
-**IMPORTANT:** Once everything is downloaded and installed, click on the "Windows Start" menu again and select `Developer Command Prompt for VS 2022`.  **Do not** use PowerShell for these steps, you will run into problems!
+> Once everything is downloaded and installed, click on the "Windows Start" menu again and select `Developer Command Prompt for VS 2022`.  **Do not** use PowerShell for these steps, you will run into problems!

-> Advanced users:
->
+> [!TIP]
 > Instead of running the `Developer Command Prompt`, you can use a normal command prompt or ssh into the device and manually run `"\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"`.

+> [!WARNING]
-**Please don't skip this step!**  Re-read the "important" description in the previous sentence to see what kind of window you **must** be using.
+> **Please don't skip this step!**  Re-read the "important" description above to see what kind of window you **must** be using.
 Anytime you want to use Visual Studio from the command prompt to compile C++ code you must use the Visual Studio developer command prompt as described above.

-Once you have the **Developer Command Prompt** running as described above run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV:
+Once you have the **Developer Command Prompt**, run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV:

 ```bat
 cd c:\